open-telemetry/opentelemetry-specification/specification/common/common.md

 If an SDK provides a way to:

-- set an attribute value length limit and the limit is set, then for each attribute value:
+- set an attribute value length limit such that for each attribute value:
   - if it is a string, if it exceeds that limit (counting any character in it as 1), SDKs MUST truncate that value, so that its length is at most equal